You are here

 Answers to common work-related questions arising from the coronavirus pandemic.

 “After being laid off when the pandemic first hit, I’m now back at work.
-As much as it’ll be great to get a full pay cheque again, I’m worried.
+As much as it’s great to get a full pay cheque again, I’m worried.
 My boss hasn’t been taking COVID-19 very seriously.
 It doesn’t feel like my workplace is safe.
 What can I do?"

 – Joseph, Victoria

 Can I refuse to work during the pandemic?

 There are certain situations where that’s a definite yes.
 Examples would be if you have COVID-19-like symptoms, have been told to isolate by public health authorities, or have arrived from outside of Canada in the last 14 days.
 WorkSafeBC outlines situations where workers should not go to work.